rfarenhorst/starter-academic/content/home/slider.md

 # Slide height (optional).
 # E.g. `500px` for 500 pixels or `calc(100vh - 70px)` for full screen.
-height = "200px"
+height = "150px"

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
   title = "Leadership & Management"
-  content = "Available for non-executive and executive board positions, or a.i. leadership roles to help transform organizations to the new digital normal." align = "center"  # Choose `center`, `left`, or `right`.
+  content = "Available for non-executive & executive board positions, or a.i. leadership roles to help transform organizations to the new digital normal." align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).